Mary Queen of Scots (2018 film): Critical response

 Reviewers criticised the film's historicity, its plotting and its sex scenes.
 Emily Yoshida of New York magazine's Vulture site called it "a kind of nothing of a film.
 It's neither a rigorous history lesson nor a particularly interesting work of drama and character"; Shane Watson of The Telegraph called it "history porn for the Instagram generation"; while A.O.
 Scott of The New York Times said that "students of Scottish history may be surprised to learn that the fate of the nation was partly decided by an act of cunnilingus".

+Historicity

+Historians have criticised the inaccuracies of the story.
+There have been suggestions that Mary would not have had a Scottish accent.
+The five-year-old Mary was sent to France, where she grew up in the French Court.
+Mary and Elizabeth's letters to each other are believed to have been their only sources of communication, and they are not known to have met.
+The film accurately emphasises the epistolary relationship of the two queens with scenes showing the writing of letters.

+Estelle Paranque, an expert on Queen Elizabeth I, told The Daily Telegraph: "It shows a friendship at first, but there was not a friendship, Elizabeth tried to be kind to her at first but Mary never saw Elizabeth as an equal.
+She saw her as a rival from the start."
+Some historians have welcomed the portrayal of the "louche lothario" Lord Darnley as bisexual.